Westcar Papyrus: Depictions of the kings

-Papyrus Westcar contains hidden allusions and puns to the characters of the kings Nebka, Sneferu, and Khufu.
+The Westcar Papyrus contains hidden allusions and puns to the characters of the kings Nebka, Sneferu, and Khufu.
 An evaluation of the character description of Djoser is impossible due to the great deterioration within his story.

-In the second story, king Nebka plays the key role.
+In the second story, King Nebka plays the key role.
 He is depicted as a strict, but lawful judge, who doesn't allow mischief and misbehaviour to occur.
 The adulterous wife of the story's hero is punished by being burnt alive and her secret lover, revealed thanks to the loyal caretaker, is eaten alive by a summoned crocodile.
-Caretaker and crocodile are playing the role of justice, whilst king Nebka plays the role of destiny.
-Lepper and Liechtheim evaluate the depiction of king Nebka as being fairly positive.
+Caretaker and crocodile are playing the role of justice, whilst King Nebka plays the role of destiny.
+Lepper and Liechtheim evaluate the depiction of King Nebka as being fairly positive.
 A strict but lawful king was ideal for the people of the author's lifetime.

-In the third story king Sneferu becomes a victim of the author's courage to criticize the monarchy.
+In the third story, King Sneferu becomes a victim of the author's courage to criticize the monarchy.
 The author depicts Sneferu as a fatuous fool, who is easily pleased with superficial entertainment and who is unable to resolve a dispute with a little rowing maid.
 Sneferu must go to the extent of having a priest solve the problem.
 With this narration and embarrassing depiction of a king, the author of Westcar dares to criticise the kings of Egypt as such and makes the third story a sort of satire.
 Lepper points out that the critiques are hidden cleverly throughout.
-It is not surprising, since the author had to be careful—the Westcar Papyrus was possibly made available for public entertainment, or at least, for public study.
+The Westcar Papyrus may have been made available for public entertainment, or at least, for public study.